arnomi/bubble_test/README.md

 Simple proof of concept for a microservice test framework that mocks the surroundings of the microservice.

+See `BubbleTest.Case` for further documentation on how to use BubbleTest.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed